-The community of Dublin is overflowing with creativity and passion, and have magically concocted activities for residents and guests to experience the charm of the city without having to spend a lot of money.
-One such activity is the Irish Fairy Door Trail, a whimsical journey through the streets and shops to find 10 tiny fairy doors and their resident fairies.
+The community of Dublin is overflowing with creativity and passion and has magically concocted activities for residents and guests to experience the charm of the city without spending a lot of money.
+One such activity is the Irish Fairy Door Trail, a whimsical journey through the streets and shops to find 12 tiny fairy doors and their resident fairies.
+Great for the family or anyone looking to connect with their inner child.
 Download the trail guide here or pick one up at the starting point, the Dublin Visitor Information Center.
-Great for the family, or anyone looking to connect with their inner child.

 5. Saturday Markets Until the End of September

 Head to Bridge Park every Saturday until September 25th to experience the Dublin Market from 9 AM to 12 PM, rain or shine.
 Sample locally-grown produce, peruse unique craftsmanship and enjoy live entertainment without the pressure to spend too much.
 This is a kid-friendly event, so don’t be shy to bring the whole family!
 To learn more about how to plan a day at the market, click here.

 Moral of the story- don’t stress about spending money to make memories.
 Go with your gut, use a bit of guided creativity and be spontaneous on your next weekend away.